Financial Terms “J”

 Journal Entry

-A journal entry is recording a business transaction in a company’s accounting records.
+A journal entry records a business transaction in a company’s accounting records.
 A list of journal entries is called a journal.
 In accounting, journal entries are made using a system of debits and credits.
 In each journal entry, debits must equal credits.

 Journal entries use the five types of accounts.